Cornell-MAE-UG/fa25-portfolio-RachelWilliams2006/_projects/Spotted_Lanternfly_Proposal.md

 ## Proposed Direction

-#### Electrical Fence Lure with Pesticide Spraying Mechanism or High Voltage
+#### Electrical fence lure with SLF execution achieved with pesticide spraying mechanism or high voltage

 ##### How it would be used:
 - Research shows that SLFs are attracted to frequencies of 60hz, a common electric fence frequency (Rohde)